-Breaking of mining limits lights the fire of resistance
+Breaking mining limits

-Massive police manoeuvres during the Klimakemp
+Massive police maneuvers during the Klimakemp

-CZ 18/09/2017 How the police uses the budget of state
+EN 18/09/2017 How the police uses the budget

-CZ 23/06/2017 The police as private security of the owner of the pit
+CZ 23/06/2017 The Police of the Pit

-CZ 24/06/2017 We are the limits!
+EN 24/06/2017 We are the limits!
 Activists break into the pit

 ENG July / 2017 The first climate camp is a success

 CZ 03/09/2017 The attack of eco-terrorists